alkampfergit/personal-blog/codewrecks/content/post/old/2011/01/mtm-and-the-cycle-of-a-bug.md

  ***Figure 1***: *Definition of a test*

-In this test Iâ€™m requesting the tester to: add an item to the chart, change the quantity to @NewQuantity value, and finally verify that the system update the charts showing the value: @ExpectedQuantity.
+In this test I'm requesting the tester to: add an item to the chart, change the quantity to @NewQuantity value, and finally verify that the system update the charts showing the value: @ExpectedQuantity.
 Thanks to parameters, testers can specify more set of data to use in the test to verify boundary values etc etc. In this specific situation the stakeholder requests that a non numeric or negative value should not update the value of the chart, while a quantity of zero should change the quantity to zero, leaving the object in the chart.

 A tester now executes the test, the first time he enables the recording asking MTM to record all his actions.
 This is useful because the recording can be used to do a fast forward during test execution, actually reducing time needed to execute the test.